Blog Types of Threats and Vulnerabilities in Cyber Security

 As the recent epidemic of data breaches illustrates, no system is immune to attacks.
-Any company that manages, transmits, stores, or otherwise handles data has to institute and enforce mechanisms to monitor their cyber environment, identify vulnerabilities, and close up security holes as quickly as possible.
+Any company that manages transmits, stores, or handles data must institute and enforce mechanisms to monitor their cyber environment, identify vulnerabilities, and close up security holes as quickly as possible.

 Before identifying specific dangers to modern data systems, it is crucial to understand the distinction between cyber threats and vulnerabilities.

-Cyber threats are security incidents or circumstances with the potential to have a negative outcome for your network or other data management systems.
+Cyber threats are security incidents or circumstances that can have a negative outcome for your network or other data management systems.

-Examples of common types of security threats include phishing attacks that result in the installation of malware that infects your data, failure of a staff member to follow data protection protocols that cause a data breach, or even a tornado that takes down your company’s data headquarters, disrupting access.
+Examples of common types of security threats include phishing attacks that result in installing malware that infects your data, failure of a staff member to follow data protection protocols that cause a data breach, or even nature’s forces that takes down your company’s data headquarters, disrupting access.

 Vulnerabilities are the gaps or weaknesses in a system that make threats possible and tempt threat actors to exploit them.

 Types of vulnerabilities in network security include but are not limited to SQL injections, server misconfigurations, cross-site scripting, and transmitting sensitive data in a non-encrypted plain text format.

 Just as some germs and diseases can attack the human body, numerous threats can affect hardware, software, and the information you store.
 Some of the major ones include the following: